eevo script

 - Extend eevo by embedding

-another language as a library
+another language as a library,

 - Out source computationally expensive code to low level libraries.

-- Embed eevo in another program to
+- Embed eevo to extend another

 - Slowly replace existing low level code with a high-level hackable scripting.